777arc/PySDR/content/pluto.rst

 Reference API
 ************************

-For the entire list of sdr properties and functions you can call, refer to the `pyadi-iio Pluto Python code (AD936X) <https://github.com/analogdevicesinc/pyadi-iio/blob/master/adi/ad936x.py>`_.
+For the entire list of SDR properties and functions you can call, refer to the `pyadi-iio Pluto Python code (AD936X) <https://github.com/analogdevicesinc/pyadi-iio/blob/master/adi/ad936x.py>`_.

 ************************
 Python Exercises